xgouchet/luxel-engine/README.md

 ## Modules

-- core : contains the core math and basic utilities
+- core: contains the core math and basic utilities
-- engine : contains the main engine logic and API
+- engine: contains the main engine logic and API
-- components : contains some high level building blocks to build scenes more easily
+- components: contains some high level building blocks to build scenes more easily
-- imageio : contains the base code to read and write image files
+- imageio: contains the base code to read and write image files
+- scenes: contains the code implementing scenes (demos, historical and new series)

 ## Scenes progress